-The Mechadynamics Lab is home to both graduate and undergraduate research as well as the Institute for Nonlinear Dynamics of Coupled Structures and Interfaces (ND-CSI).
+Research.
+The Tribomechadynamics Lab is home to both graduate and undergraduate research as well as the Nonlinear Dynamics of Coupled Structures and Interfaces (ND-CSI) Summer Research Program.
 Please use the links above to navigate the site.

-The Mechadynamic Lab’s research broadly encompasses the fields of:
+The Tribomechadynamic Lab’s research broadly encompasses the fields of:

 - Nonlinear Dynamics